 Antarctic Peninsula in Luxury

-A classic Antarctic Peninsula cruise aboard the luxury Silver Explorer - All the adventure with expert guides and zodiac landings, combined with five star service.
+A classic extended Antarctic Peninsula cruise aboard the luxury Silver Explorer - all the adventure with expert guides and zodiac landings, combined with five star service.

 Namibia Birding and Photography GuideAn accomplished and experienced Namibia birding and photographic guide, Toni holds a Namibia Academy for Tourism and Hospitality Level 3 qualification (the highest level attainable in Namibia) and is widely renowned for her extensive knowledge of the cultures, ornithology, flora, astronomy and wildlife of the country.
 Read more >